 If you have received a demand letter, it is extremely important that you engage the services of an experienced attorney.
 An experienced attorney can help you evaluate the merits of the obligee's demand, advise you on how to respond to the demand letter, and assist you with resolving the matter with the best possible outcome.

 Perhaps most importantly, your medical or dental attorney can insert themselves between you and the obligee's attorney so that you can continue to focus on your business.
-Contact our law firm to learn more.
+Contact Dental and Medical Counsel to learn more and to schedule a complimentary consultation with healthcare attorney Ali Oromchian.

 Stay updated with industry news!